 UPDATE (3:45 pm): Here’s information I received from someone I know (a local player), who asks to remain anonymous.
 Again, if Station Casinos wishes to refute this, I will grant them that opportunity.
 Here’s the info:

-“—————I’m a Chairman Card holder with around 3,000,000 points a year.
-Based on play I know for a fact that the first SEVEN spots are for each casino top players each contest.
+“—————I’m a Chairman Cardholder with around 3,000,000 points a year.
+Based on the play I know for a fact that the first SEVEN spots are for casino top players.
 The other THREE are random.
 The reason I know this is because 3 days before a contest, I have been called by my host (multiple times) to prompt me into coming to play that night.
 He will say your x# of points away this month for being on our list!!
 The list he calls is the Top SEVEN each month.
 So you are right on.
 I would prefer not to be mentioned in any articles.———-“

 UPDATE (5:00 pm): I think this has now been sufficiently cleared up, thanks to a diverse pool of minds who shared comments on Facebook.
 For all the participation, thank you.
 My conclusion is that this is quite a misleading promotion that dupes many players into thinking they have some measure of equivalency.
 Moreover, there is not much randomness about the “drawing” or the final outcome since top VIPs are (apparently) contacted in advance.
 That gives them a decided advantage since they will be present the night of the drawing over the vast majority of participants who do now have that insider information.
 This is a marketing gimmick and quite ambiguous and poorly run casino promotion, that deserves exposure.
 READ ALL THE FACEBOOK COMMENTS HERE.